Urban Pocket Wild-Scaping

 If 100,000s of these tiny pockets of land can be protected, mini wildflower meadows & refuges for wildlife/pollinators will impact across the urban landscape.

-Scattered throughout our urban commercial/residential spaces are 1000s of tiny patches of land (1 metre and upwards) that are wasted/unused and COULD be rewilded...
+Scattered throughout our urban commercial/residential spaces are 100,000s of tiny patches of grass land (1 metre and upwards) that are wasted/unused and COULD be rewilded...

-What if we bought those tiny patches freehold under a contractual agreement that they would be allowed to re-wild & become an urban pocket wilderness?
+What if we bought those tiny patches freehold under a contractual agreement to permanently rewild them?

 (The business/council/landowner that we buy land from benefits from the cash injection for a previously wasted space that could become a talking point in the community).